 Kate began her career as a champion fiddler in her home state of Maryland, USA, and is also an expert clawhammer and old-time three-finger banjo picker, a guitarist and an excellent singer, specialising in the ‘high-lonesome’ sound of US mountain music.
 Her solo performances range through a great variety of music, including old ballads upon which she has placed her own stamp, blues and gospel songs, hard-driving fiddle tunes, and one of her trademarks – fiddle-backed songs.

-As well as performing as a solo artist and leading her bands, Buffalo Gals and Buffalo Gals Stampede, Kate also plays and sings in a trio of musicians for her recently-developed black and white Hollywood film project ‘Sonic Silents’.
+As well as performing as a solo artist and leading her bands, Buffalo Gals and Buffalo Gals Stampede, Kate also plays and sings with Jason Titley and Leon Hunt as a trio of master Bluegrass and American old-time musicians with a thrilling new black and white Hollywood film project ‘Sonic Silents’.
 Following a commission from Bath Film Festival, she scored and composed original music for three Oscar-winning Frank Borzage silent movies from the 1920s and 30s.
-This live music and cinema show is currently touring in the South West of the UK.
+In 2020 the trio moved on to complete their feature length show, ‘Beggars Of Life’, a moving interpretation of and live accompaniment to the iconic Louise Brooks silent movie.
+Lockdown restrictions permitting, ‘Beggars of Life’ re-starts its UK in 2021.
+Tasters of both ‘Beggars of Life’ and the shorts can be view here.
 Kate’s other appearances include folk clubs and folk festivals, international music and dance festivals, and concerts of American Country music and Bluegrass.

 Kate is also highly regarded and in demand as a teacher, having presented classes at festivals and residential workshops such as Sore Fingers Summer Schools, Friends of American Old-Time Music and Dance, Fiddles at Witney and presently both teaching at and running La Fuente de Musica residential workshop weeks in Spain, alongside a team of America’s most sought-after teachers including Alice Gerrard, Dave Bing, Tom Sawber, Ben Townsend, Beverley Smith and John Grimm.